top of page

 Registered Veterinary Nurse

-After leaving school in 2018 my ambition was to become a Registered Veterinary Nurse.
-I immediately started working as a Veterinary Care Assistant and gained a huge amount of experience working in practice.
-I am now in my second year at college working towards a Diploma in Veterinary Nursing.
-My main interest is inpatient care; rest assured your pets will receive lots of TLC from me when they are staying in the kennels.
-When I am not busy studying for my exams, I enjoy riding my horse, Flash (although he can be a handful at times!) and spending time with my miniature daschund, Hattie.
+Alice graduated as a Veterinary Nurse in 2024.
+After leaving school in 2018, her ambition was to become a nurse and she immediately started working as a kennel assistant gaining a huge amount of experience working in practice.
+Her main interest is inpatient care; rest assured your pets will receive lots of TLC when they are staying in the kennels.
+Outside of work, she enjoys riding her horse, Flash (although he can be a handful at times!) and spending time with her miniature daschund, Hattie.

-Lottie initially joined us as a kennel assistant but is now enrolled on the veterinary nurse training course and is doing great (more than great really, she seems to get a distinction every time she sits an exam).
-Lottie is incredibly organised and is the queen of the spreadsheet, and has the responsibility of keeping all our pet export appointments and documentation organised.
-She holds herself to an extremely high standard and often has to be forced to go home on time or go get lunch.
-Her cocker spaniel Rupert is a hell of a guy and has proven to have one of the most complicated clinical histories known to Vet-Kind.
+Lottie graduated as a Veterinary Nurse in 2024 from Abbeydale Vet Nurse Training.
+She is incredibly organised and is the queen of the spreadsheet, and has the responsibility of keeping all our pet export appointments and documentation organised.
+Her cocker spaniel, Rupert, is a hell of a guy and has proven to have one of the most complicated clinical histories known to Vet-Kind.
 Luckily he is in great hands with Lottie.

-Leah is a caring and bubbly individual and a pleasure to be around.
-Leah keeps things moving around the clinic; cleaning and packaging surgical kits, holding animals for blood samples, processing blood samples, answering the phones, cleaning kennels... the list goes on.
+Leah is currently in her first year training as a veterinary nurse and has hit the ground running!
+She is a caring and bubbly individual and a pleasure to be around.
+Leah keeps things moving around the clinic; cleaning and packaging surgical kits, holding animals for blood samples, processing blood samples, answering the phones, the list goes on.
 She has aspirations of becoming a veterinary nurse - something that we are sure she will achieve in the not too distant future!

 bottom of page